pdeibert/ASPy/README.md

 # ASPY

 Answer Set Programming (ASP) in Python.
-Currently consists of a parser & grounder as well as a (very naive) solver.
+Currently consists of a parser & grounder, but **no** solver.
+Note that the algorithms in this package are not meant to be competitive in any way, but for experimental purposes.

 Adheres to the latest [ASP-Core-2 standard](https://arxiv.org/abs/1911.04326), but does not support weak constraints as of yet.